-Mr. Shorley emigrated from the United Kingdom aged 19, and lived around Rockhampton, Mount Morgan and Ulam.
+Mr. Shorley emigrated from the United Kingdom aged 19, and lived around Rockhampton, Mount Morgan and the Ulam district.
 Although his background was in farming, Shorley composed poems, lyrics and some music, and published more than twenty songs towards the end of the First World War and into the 1920s.

 E. T. Shorley was a recruiting sergeant during the war, and two of his sons enlisted.
-Clide Leslie (service number 4906) enlisted 28 September 1915 aged 21, and served with 15th Infantry Battalion.
+Clide Leslie (service #4906) enlisted 28 September 1915 aged 21, and served with 15th Infantry Battalion.

-Private A.E.
+The photograph of Pte A.E.
 Shorley, son of Mr. and Mrs. E.T.
-Shorley, during the Second World War.
-The Central Queensland Herald (Rockhampton) 21 August 1941, p.
-19
+Shorley, during WWII was sourced in The Central Queensland Herald (Rockhampton) 21 August 1941, p.19